ImageMagick/Usage-Markdown/color_basics/index.md

 This makes the colorspace a lot easier to process and modify in general, once you get the hang of it.

 More specifically '`Luv`' was designed to be 'perceptually linear'.
-That is that a a small change in color in one part of the colorspace looks to be about the same, as a similar change in another part of the colorspace.
+That is that a small change in color in one part of the colorspace looks to be about the same, as a similar change in another part of the colorspace.
 This make LUV colorspace much better suited for image difference comparisions.

 The two colorspaces are very similar, and generaly produce similar results when processing image.